When you buy through links highlighted with an asterisk (*) on this site, we may earn a small affiliate commission at no cost to you.

 Pillar Cave, roughly 4 km away from Hermit’s Wood Campsite, would be a wonderful spot to overnight.
 It’s quite large, cosy and sheltered.
 The walk to here is mainly flat.
 Staying here would slightly shorten the Rhino Peak hike.
 Alternatively, a simpler aim could just be to stay in the cave and return the following morning.
 This cave must be booked in advance (max 12 people) and is very popular in the summer (Christmas) holidays.

 This is the main section of the climb and is almost over before you know it.
-The sun doesn’t reach down into this narrow valley until later in the day, making for a nice climb in the cold.
+Outside of summer, the sun doesn’t reach this narrow valley until later in the day, making for a nice climb in the cold.
+In summer start early to complete the climb before the hottest part of the day.

 Once you reach the top, you get to a surprisingly flat plateau.
 You’re now on the edge of Lesotho, over 3000 m high.
 It can be chilly up here!
 It’s only a 2 km fairly flat walk along the top to the peak.